surya12876/pec-crt-phase1-training/README.md

-# python-work-space contains the files of my two phases training on python for campus recuirtment
+# python-work-space contains the files of my two phase training on python for campus recuirtment